Bridge of Peace: Design

-The bridge was designed by the Italian architect Michele De Lucchi, who had also designed the buildings of the Ceremonial Palace of Georgia and Ministry of Internal Affairs in Tbilisi; the lighting design was created by the French lighting designer Philippe Martinaud.
+The bridge was designed by the Italian architect Michele De Lucchi, who had also designed the buildings of the Ceremonial Palace of Georgia and the Ministry of Internal Affairs in Tbilisi; the lighting design was created by the French lighting designer Philippe Martinaud.
 The structure of the bridge was built in Italy and transported to Tbilisi in 200 trucks, while the lighting was installed on site during the assembly of the structures.

-The bridge, a design of which reminds of a marine animal, has a curvy steel and glass canopy top which shimmers with an interactive light display at night, generated by thousands of white LEDs.
+The bridge, a design of which reminds one of a marine animal, has a curvy steel and glass canopy top which shimmers with an interactive light display at night, generated by thousands of white LEDs.
 The roof is fitted with 1,208 custom LED fixtures.
-The handrail glass panels which run along the whole length of the walkway are equipped with embedded linear low-power LED arrays.
+The handrail glass panels, which run along the whole length of the walkway, are equipped with embedded linear low-power LED arrays.

 The lighting, which is live from 90 minutes before sunset until 90 minutes after sunrise, features four different lighting programs that run on the canopy every hour.
 At times, the bridge lights up in waves from one side of the river to the other.
-At other times, the pattern begins with a band of light at either end, continuing from either direction until the light meets in the middle, and fading to black before starting over.
+At other times, the pattern begins with a band of light at either end, continuing from either direction until the light meets in the middle, and fades to black before starting over.
 The third program starts by lighting the outer fixtures on the roofline, then briefly illuminates the entire canopy before going entirely dark.
 The fourth program makes the roof twinkle like stars as different groups of fixtures light and dim across the entire bridge length.

 Within the bridge walkway, the low-power linear LED arrays embedded in the glass railings are triggered by 240 motion sensors as the pedestrians pass, giving an impression that the bridge lights come on for each person setting foot on the bridge.
 Additionally, a message in Morse code that renders the periodic table of elements goes across two parapets every hour.
 The lights designer Martinaud considers this communication celebration of "life and peace between people".